LinkedInLearning/mern-essential-training-3806111/README.md

 This is the repository for the LinkedIn Learning course `MERN Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+In this course, full stack developer and executive Emmanuel Henri shows you how to set up MERN to build universal applications using React, Express, Node, and MongoDB.
+Get an introduction to MERN and learn how to install the tools you will be using.
+Go over initial server setup and how to create the folders and files that you will need.
+Set up your database and schema, and find out how to create all the endpoints that this project will require.
+Plus, learn how to add a styling library, folder structure, main page structure, forms, and much more to the CMERN React frontend.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions